A composition between risk and deviation measures: Examples

 Regarding the structure of $\mathcal{P}_{MSD^\beta}$, one must note that the dual set of $-E_{\mathbb{P}}[X]$ is a singleton, while for the semi-deviation multiplied by $\beta$ it is composed, conform \cite{Rockafellar2006}, by relative densities of the form $\frac{d\mathbb{Q}}{d\mathbb{P}}=\beta(1+E_{\mathbb{P}}[W]-W)+(1-\beta), W\leq0, \lVert V\rVert_q\leq1$.
 From Theorem \ref{the:main} we have that the representation is given by $\mathcal{P}_{MSD^\beta_-}=\left\lbrace\mathbb{Q}\in\mathcal{P} : \frac{d\mathbb{Q}}{d\mathbb{P}}=1+\beta( E_{\mathbb{P}}[W]-W), W\leq0, \lVert W\rVert_q\leq1 \right\rbrace$.
 This concludes the proof. \end{proof}

-From the previous proposition we can see the importance of Limitedness for Monotonicity of the mean plus semi-deviation risk measure.
-This notion of penalization over a risk measure by the deviation of results worst than it can be extended when the negative expectation is replaced by alternative risk measures.
-An advantage of this approach is that the agent choices a risk measure and the deviation is directly generated from it.
+From the previous proposition, we can see the importance of Limitedness for Monotonicity of the mean plus semi-deviation risk measure.
+This notion of penalization over a risk measure by the deviation of results worst than this value can be extended when the negative expectation is replaced by alternative risk measures.
+An advantage of this approach is that the agent chooses a risk measure and the deviation is directly generated from it.
 This is explored when $\rho$ is the ES, by \cite{Righi2016}.
-Moreover, \cite{Righi2017} explores for other risk measures beyond ES, such as Expectiles and Entropic ones, calling the approach as loss-deviation, for portfolio optimization.
-Their results point out for the advantage of these risk measures, but no theoretical results are presented.
+Moreover, \cite{Righi2017} explores for other risk measures beyond ES, such as expectiles and entropic ones, calling the approach a loss-deviation for portfolio optimization.
+Their results point out the advantages of these risk measures, but no theoretical results are presented.
 We thus present a formal definition and explore theoretical properties.
 In order to ease notation, we define $\rho^{*}(X)=-\rho(X)$.
-The minus sign is simply an adjustment to place $\rho$ at the same level of X, because the former represents losses and the latter results of an asset.
+The minus sign is simply an adjustment to ease the notation.

-\begin{Def} Let $\rho : L^{p}\rightarrow \mathbb{R}$ be a risk measure.
-Then its loss-deviation is a functional $LD^\beta_{\rho} : L^{p}\rightarrow \mathbb{R}$ defined conform:
+\begin{Def} Let $\rho : L^{p}\rightarrow \mathbb{R}\cup\{\infty\}$ be a risk measure.
+Then its loss-deviation is a functional $LD^\beta_{\rho} : L^{p}\rightarrow \mathbb{R}\cup\{\infty\}$ defined conform:

 \end{Def}